tacoinfra/harbinger-signer/README.md

  ![Create parameter](images/12-systems-manager.png)

+## Coinbase Pro API Key Setup

+The following steps are only required if you are planning on using the Coinbase Pro API as a price data provider.
+Binance doesn't require creating an API key to view their price data.
+If you are using Binance, please edit the `serverless.yml` file and change lines 67-68 to specify `BINANCE` as your `candleProvider`, then skip to step 25.

  17. Access your [Coinbase Pro API key settings](https://pro.coinbase.com/profile/api) either with the [link](https://pro.coinbase.com/profile/api) or by accessing your profile menu in the top right:

  ![Pro API Settings](images/pro-api-key-1.png)